hypi-universe/docs/content/hypi-cli-react.md

 slug: /hypi-cli-react
 ---

-ReactJS is a JavaScript library for building user interfaces and UI components.
-In this guide, we will import the Hypi package within the React Typescript project using Hypi CLI.
-After the import, you may use Hypi functionalities to build ReactJS applications.
+In this guide, we will access Hypi APIs from the React Typescript project using the Hypi CLI.

-**Prerequisite**: Knowledge of application development using ReactJS.
+**Prerequisites**: Knowledge of application development using ReactJS.
 Development set up for ReactJS.

 ### Create React Typescript App